 - Is the BRN meeting the goals and objectives of its strategic plan?
 The BRN reports that overall, the BRN is meeting the goals and objectives of its strategic plan.
 An example is that the BRN is processing disciplinary cases more efficiently; however, the BRN is not processing within the targeted timeframe, which was a focus in the CSA Enforcement Audit (2016-046).
-Formal discipline timelines are discussed further under Issue #29. - Additional improvements needed to the approval process for nursing schools/programs.
+See Issue #29 under Current Sunset Review Issues for further discussion on current formal discipline timelines. - Additional improvements needed to the approval process for nursing schools/programs.
 The BRN reports that it facilitates a workgroup of deans and directors to explore opportunities to streamline the current nursing program approval process, including but not limited to, efforts to align, in part, the BRN approval and the accreditation processes.
-Additionally, the BRN states that it has increased the Joint NEC meeting frequency to every other week to provide training and collaboration to ensure rules and regulations are applied consistently throughout the State. - Appropriate oversight of current nursing programs, require accreditation for all nursing programs, and additional information needed regarding program/school performance.
+Additionally, the BRN states that it has increased the Joint NEC meeting frequency to every other week to provide training and collaboration to ensure rules and regulations are applied consistently throughout the State.
+See Issue #18 under Current Sunset Review Issues for further discussion on school approvals. - Appropriate oversight of current nursing programs, require accreditation for all nursing programs, and additional information needed regarding program/school performance.
 The BRN provides oversight of nursing programs through the approval and monitoring of nursing programs.
 In the past, there was confusion, as 'approved' and 'accredited' were used interchangeably in reference to the nursing program approval process which is incorrect as they are not the same process and outcome.
 Currently, the Nursing Practice Act does not require nursing programs to be accredited.

 The BRN reports that it strives to keep the public informed about information related to BRN-approved nursing programs through the BRN website, The BRN Report, and published annual school survey reports.
-Some of the available information include, but are not limited to, annual NCLEX-RN pass rate for the past five-years; accreditation status, if applicable; attrition; and on-time completion rates.
+Some of the available information include, but are not limited to, annual NCLEX-

+RN pass rate for the past five years; accreditation status, if applicable; attrition; and on-time completion rates.
 All allegations of unlicensed activity are investigated, and outcomes posted, if appropriate.

 Since the last sunset, the BRN placed five nursing programs in a warning status, which is reflected on the BRN website.
 There have been no withdrawals of any program's approval.
 For those nursing programs struggling to meet statutes and regulations, the BRN continues to have an active role in working with the nursing programs to maintain program approval.
-Further discussion on school oversight is discussed under Issue #18.
+See Issue #18 under Current Sunset Review Issues for further discussion on school oversight.